raagnew/Shapley-Value-in-R/README.md

 We provide a stand-alone function to compute Shapley value for a cooperative game in characteristic function form.
 Our function relies on the R function intToBits which converts an integer vector into a matrix of binary representations, but for our purpose it provides an efficient means to compute across game coalitions.
 We provide five examples which are hopefully both illustrative and interesting.
+This function was originally coded in APL and appeared as Algorithm 156 in the December 1982 issue of APL Quote Quad (dl.acm.org/doi/pdf/10.1145/586713.586719).

 Bob Agnew (raagnew1@gmail.com, www.raagnew.com)